Trent Owens: Crew chiefing career

 After being unable to find another ride, in 2003, Owens took his first crew chiefing job for Scott Traylor Motorsports's No. 5 car in the ARCA Re/Max Series, working with a young Clint Bowyer as he made his series debut at Nashville Superspeedway, helping him pull off an eye-opening 2nd-place finish with Richard Childress in attendance, which led to Childress signing Bowyer to become a development driver for his team.
 Bowyer would go on to become a Cup Series driver for RCR.

 Starting in 2006, Owens worked for Braun Racing, later Turner Motorsports and then Turner Scott Motorsports as a crew chief in the NASCAR Nationwide Series, scoring wins with Mark Martin, Dave Blaney, Reed Sorenson, James Buescher, and Nelson Piquet Jr. He was also the crew chief for Kyle Larson in 2013, and although he did not win any races that year, he won Rookie of the Year and moved up to a Cup Series ride with Chip Ganassi Racing the following year.

 On December 2, 2013, it was announced that Owens would be moving up to the NASCAR Sprint Cup Series in 2014, having been hired by Richard Petty Motorsports to crew chief the team's No. 43 entry for driver Aric Almirola.

 Owens was released from his contract at Richard Petty Motorsports at the end of the 2016 season.
 He was then hired to crew chief JTG Daugherty Racing's new second car, the No. 37, driven by Chris Buescher, in 2017.

 In 2020, Buescher left for Roush Fenway Racing and he was replaced by Ryan Preece (previously the driver of JTGD's No. 47 car), and Owens remained the crew chief of the No. 37 car.
 Prior to the 2020 Auto Club 400 at Fontana, Owens was suspended after the car was discovered to have an illegal modification during pre-race inspection.
 The team was also docked 10 owner and driver points.

 When the No. 37 car was closed down after the 2021 season, Owens lost his job with JTGD and moved to Kaulig Racing to crew chief their new No. 31 car in the Cup Series, driven by Justin Haley, who is the nephew of Todd Braun, the owner of Braun Racing, who Owens used to crew chief for.
 On February 23, 2022, Owens was suspended for four races after the No. 31 lost a wheel during the 2022 Daytona 500.
 On May 17, Owens was once again suspended for four races due to a tire and wheel loss during the 2022 AdventHealth 400 at Kansas.

+On December 5, 2024, Kaulig announced that Owens would move to their No. 16 car in the Cup Series in 2025 where he would crew chief A. J. Allmendinger in his return to the series full-time.